-We have a decent mortgage rate on our 30 year loan and continue to make payments every month.
+The good news is that we have a decent mortgage rate on our 30 year loan.
 My wife and I would love to pay extra on the mortgage each month (which we have done in the past) but for now we are putting our money to work buying dividend stocks.

 June 2015 – Mortgage Balance – ($191,452.35)

-Each quarter, we should expect similar results.
+Each time we report, we should expect similar results.
 Nothing fancy here, just paying down our mortgage debt one month at a time.

 We have an incredibly low rate on our auto loan (1.56%), so it doesn’t bother me that much to make these payments.
 Just like our mortgage, every month we see our principal decreasing and our net worth increasing as a result.

 Car Loan Change = + $3,395.03

 We have no current plans to pay extra on our car loan.
 With the very low rate, I would rather be investing our money into dividend stocks or even paying extra on our mortgage.

 Just like we value having a home of our own, my wife and I also value the safety of a minivan to transport our family.